 Kittens (0 – 6 Months) – Kittens have a very high play drive.
 Now is the best time for gradual positive introductions to children and other pets.
-It is also the right time to your cat comfortable with nail trims, tooth and coat brushing, carrier training, and transportation.
+It is also the right time for your cat to become comfortable with nail trims, tooth and coat brushing, carrier training, and transportation.

 Junior (6 months – 2 years) – Inter-cat aggression may develop at this stage of life along with sexual maturity.
 Be sure to use appropriate play with your cat.

-Prime (3 – 6 years) – Many people assume their cat is young and healthy and delay regular veterinary care.
-However, your cat will benefit from regular veterinary care keep them healthy and prevent any disease or illnesses.
+Prime (3 – 6 years) – Many people assume their cat is young and healthy and don’t go to the veterinarian for regular check-ups.
+However, your cat will benefit from regular check-ups to keep them healthy and prevent any disease or illnesses.

 Senior (11 – 14 years) – The human equivalent at this stage is about 70 human years.

-Geriatric (15 years and over) – Senior and geriatric cats exhibiting behavioral changes (e.g., vocalization, changes in litter box usage) should be evaluated more frequently for an underlying medical problem.
+Geriatric (15 years and over) – Senior and geriatric cats that exhibit behavioral changes (e.g., vocalization, changes in litter box usage) should be evaluated more frequently for an underlying medical problem.